Protect your skin and eyes from UV damage

 - Apply broad-spectrum sunscreen

-Generously apply broad-spectrum sunscreen to cover all exposed skin.
+Generously apply a broad-spectrum sunscreen to cover all exposed skin.
 The “broad spectrum” variety protects against overexposure to ultraviolet A (UVA) and ultraviolet B (UVB) rays.
-The FDA recommends using sunscreens that are not only broad spectrum, but that also have a sun protection factor (SPF) value of at least 15 for protection against sun-induced skin problems.
+The FDA recommends using sunscreens that are not only broad-spectrum but that also have a sun protection factor (SPF) value of at least 15 for protection against sun-induced skin problems.

 - Re-apply broad-spectrum sunscreen throughout the day